Rethinking Uncertainty Quantification and Entanglement in Image Segmentation: Methods

 \subsection{Aleatoric and Epistemic Uncertainty Models}

 Here, we describe all models and hyper-parameter settings used in our experiments.
-We investigated the following methods for AU estimation: \begin{itemize} \item \textbf{Softmax}: A deterministic UNet trained with a standard cross-entropy loss.
+We evaluate the following methods for AU estimation: \begin{itemize} \item \textbf{Softmax}: A deterministic UNet trained with a standard cross-entropy loss.
 Referred to as "softmax" for the softmax output layer giving rise to the probabilities used in the uncertainty measures. \item \textbf{Stochastic Segmentation Networks (SSN)}~\cite{ssn}: A stochastic segmentation network, modeling the logits as a Gaussian distribution with a mean and variance output by the network.
-We use a rank of 10 for the covariance matrix, $\epsilon =$1e-5 for numerical stability and 10 pretraining epochs estimating the mean before also modeling the variance. \item \textbf{Probabilistic UNet (Prob.\ UNet)}~\cite{prob_unet}: A probabilistic UNet with prior and posterior encoder networks, trained with KL divergence as an additional loss term.
-We use a latent dimension of 6, $\beta=$5e-4 (LIDC) and $\beta=$2.5e-3 (Chaksu) for the KL weight, with linear warmup over the first 32 epochs.
-Our $\beta$ values are smaller than typical because we use mean rather than sum reduction for the reconstruction term. \item \textbf{Diffusion}~\cite{DDPM,seg_diff,amb_diff_seg_jakob}: A diffusion model learning to reverse a noising process, trained with uniform MSE loss weights in the data domain with a softmax head.
+We use a rank of 10 for the covariance matrix, $\epsilon = \num{1e-5}$ for numerical stability and 10 pretraining epochs estimating the mean before also modeling the variance. \item \textbf{Probabilistic UNet (Prob.\ UNet)}~\cite{prob_unet}: A probabilistic UNet with prior and posterior encoder networks, trained with KL divergence as an additional loss term.
+We use a latent dimension of 6, $\beta=\num{5e-4}$ (LIDC) and $\beta=\num{2.5e-3}$ (Chaksu) for the KL weight, with linear warmup over the first 32 epochs.
+Our $\beta$ values are smaller than typical because we use mean rather than sum reduction for the reconstruction term. \item \textbf{Diffusion}~\cite{DDPM,seg_diff,amb_diff_seg_jakob}: A diffusion model learning to reverse a noising process.
+We train with a uniformly weighted MSE loss in the data domain with a softmax head.
 The cosine noise schedule is used with input scaling~\cite{input_scaling} at $b=0.1$.
 For inference, we use the DDIM~\cite{DDIM} sampler with 10 timesteps. \end{itemize}

 For the EU estimation we studied the following approaches: \begin{itemize} \item \textbf{Deep Ensemble (Ensemble)}~\cite{deep_ensembles}: A deep ensemble of 5 models, each trained from different random initializations. \item \textbf{MC Dropout (Dropout)}~\cite{mc_dropout}: A single model with channel-wise~\cite{spatial_dropout} dropout (rate 0.2) applied before convolutional layers in residual blocks, activated at both train and test time. \item \textbf{Stochastic Weight Averaging-Gaussian (SWAG)}~\cite{swag}: SWAG approximates the weight posterior by fitting a Gaussian to weights collected during training.
 We use 30 snapshots from the last 30 epochs with AdamW instead of SGD, which performed better in early testing.
 The diagonal-only variant is referred to as \textbf{SWAG-D}. \item \textbf{No EU}: No epistemic modeling; the AU model's generative outputs are used directly following ValUES~\cite{ValUES}, without swapping AU and EU labels. \end{itemize}